PatrickMcGrath29/patrickmcgrath.io/README.md

 # patrickmcgrath.io

-Patrick McGrath's personal website.
+This is the source code for my personal website.
+The codebase is written in VueJs, uses a prerender plugin that generates static HTML for the homepage to improve SEO, and deploys to Netlify.
+The content of the website describes various projects that I've worked on, lists different skills that I have acquired, and also has a UI for a [URL shortener that I built](https://github.com/PatrickMcGrath29/stella).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Environments